Follow the standard Evacuation and Relocation procedures. In addition:

 - If a resident is unable to independently transfer from bed to a wheelchair or evacuation chair, emergency personnel should be contacted immediately to assist.
 Unless danger is imminent, emergency personnel should provide this type of assistance.

-- The housing office will notify the Department of Public Safety (DPS), Facilities Management safety supervisor, and the fire-monitoring service about residents with disabilities who may need assistance.
+- The housing office will notify the UA Little Rock Police Department, Facilities Management safety supervisor, and the fire-monitoring service about residents with disabilities who may need assistance.

 - Window and/or door signs should be posted indicating that an individual needing evacuation assistance resides in that room or apartment.